Important Multitasking Skills Employers Value

 Examples of Multitasking in Various Professions

 The following list features examples and situations in which one would be expected to multitask based on their career path.
-Industries in this list range from hospitality to medicine, and design to finance.
+Industries in this list range from hospitality and medicine to design and finance.
 See if you can recognize any familiar situations that apply to you.
 If you can, remember to bring up any applicable experience when explaining your multitasking capabilities to a future employer.

 - Answering the phone while greeting visitors in a busy reception area